Semi Commercial Mortgage

 As a rough indication of the norms in UK mixed-use mortgage lending:

-- Owner-occupier mortgages, where you intend to run your own business from the property, typically need a minimum 20% deposit.
+- Owner-occupier mortgages, where you intend to run your own business from the property, normally need a minimum 20% deposit.

 - Investors buying a mixed-use property are often expected to have at least 25% as a down payment.

-Like any mortgage application, a lender must assess whether they think you have the income and financial reserves to keep pace with your mortgage repayments.
-While commercial property mortgages aren't regulated like residential lending, the provider still needs adequate assurance that you are very unlikely to default and will consider a combination of residential and commercial elements and the loan-to-value proportions.
+Like any mortgage application, a lender will need to assess whether they think you have the income and financial reserves to keep pace with your mortgage repayments.
+While commercial property mortgages aren't regulated like residential lending, the provider still needs adequate assurance that you are very unlikely to default and will take into consideration a combination of residential and commercial elements and the loan to value proportions.

 However, your EBITDA can't be used as a rock-solid metric to determine how much you can borrow since other lenders will use alternative assessment methods.